ASBTEC/email-signatures-asbtec/README.md

 # email-signatures
 Contains the necessary data and code to generate the email signature of the email accounts in ASBTEC.
+This documentation is mostly deprecated since we changed the method of creating the signatures: We went from triggering on commit in GitHub to trigger a workflow dispatch from Google App Scripts.

 ## Components
 ###### Bulk update of secrets